-- Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course. - ▶ Use water delivered as a fine spray to control fire and cool adjacent area. - Avoid spraying water onto liquid pools - DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - ▶ If safe to do so, remove containers from path of fire.
+- ▶ Alert Fire Brigade and tell them location and nature of hazard. - ▶ Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course. - Use water delivered as a fine spray to control fire and cool adjacent area.
+Avoid spraying water onto liquid pools. - Avoid spraying water onto liquid pools.
+DO NOT approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - Cool fire exposed containers with water spray from a pro If safe to do so, remove containers from path of fire.